When can your baby eat solids?

 As your little munchkin is growing, and their feeding and sleeping patterns are almost predictable, your expectations are increasing, and you are waiting for your baby to accomplish more exciting milestones.
 One of the biggest milestones of baby development is starting solids, and as a parent, your eagerness is obvious.

-Is your baby ready?
+Is your baby ready to eat solids?

 You might be laden with different opinions and suggestions from friends and family about starting solids.
 Some people suggest to start solids as soon as the baby crosses the 4-months mark, while others argue that you should not introduce any other food except breast or formula milk before 6 months of age.